Values in Culture

 In China people are much more focused on what the team and the group does and in the Netherlands you will see that the individual expression and evaluation is much more important.

 If a country values more Power Distance like in China or less Power Distance like in the Netherlands, then in China the boss’s wishes are executed and not challenged.
 However, if you are in the Netherlands you are expected to challenge your boss because there is much less, if almost no distance between you and your boss.
 And the word boss is not even applicable in the Netherlands.
 If a manager comes from China, India or Russia to lead a group of people in the Netherlands with predominantly Dutch values, they will find that the group does not except this manager to tell them what to do.
 They want to be involved as an equal, and want to be valued for taking their own responsibility in their work.

 If a country values achievement rather than well-being, then you will have an American approach which appreciates achievement versus a Dutch group who places a higher value on the well-being of everyone, and having the best grades in school or results in business is not the first priority, because the well-being comes first.
 An example in business is that someone from America would want to be rewarded with a personal bonus and being the best.
 Also employee of the month systems work better there compared to the Netherlands where it is good to do your best, but showing off that you are the best is not part of the culture.
 And therefore if a specific financial reward is given, then similar employees should have similar rewards, almost regardless of performance, or they should at least be given some reward too.

 Going beyond stereotypes, general rapport building and experience in international business gets you far, but real knowledge of the values of a culture and being aware and understanding the implications on a daily basis gets you further!

-Founder & CEO of In2motivation & Associate partner of Hofstede Insights
+Founder & Associate partner of Hofstede Insights